UQ-Trust-Lab/WraLU/README.md

-# WraLU: ReLU Hull Approximation
+# WraLU: ReLU Hull Approximation 🚀

 ![image-20240123103831526](README.assets/image-20240123103831526.png)

-This is about to how to use **WraLU** to calculate the **ReLU hull** for neural network verification.
+Welcome to **WraLU**—the **ReLU Hull Approximation** tool that’s revolutionizing neural network verification! 🎉

+WraLU is designed to calculate the **ReLU hull**, an essential technique for overcoming the challenges of non-linearity in activation functions.
+If you're working on neural network verification or robustness, WraLU is your go-to solution for fast and precise ReLU hull approximation.

-Our paper *ReLU Hull Approximation* has been accepted by 24'POPL.
+Our groundbreaking paper, **ReLU Hull Approximation**, has been accepted at **24'POPL** and is available here:

 ```tex
 @article{10.1145/3632917,